postcss/postcss-mixins/README.md

 ### `mixinsDir`

-Load all mixins from this dirs.
-File name will be taken for mixin name.
+Autoload all mixins from this dirs.
+Mixin name will be taken from file name.=

 ```js
 // gulpfile.js